install.packages(c('rPraat', 'phonTools', 'seewave', 'multitaper', 'emuR',

 , and emuR

-, so make sure those are installed.
+for plotting, so make sure those are installed.

 Loading and preprocessing sound files